Chapter 108

 chuckles at my statement.

-come your way.
-If you wish to learn more about the underworld or the arcane, we
+anything come your way.
+If you wish to learn more about the underworld or the

-have people for that.
-It can be a painless process, and transition for you.
+arcane, we have people for that.
+It can be a painless process, and transition

-can read her now, this is condescending, not caring.
+loved ones killed,” I can read her now, this is condescending, far from caring.

 “You know, you all aren’t the monsters Destiny said you